Upgrading to Windows 10 operating system might have a negative effect on your peripherals like your USB microphone for instance.

 This can be the cause of several reasons of which we will talk a little bit below.
 So if you want to find out how you can fix your usb microphone while working in Windows 10, this is the tutorial you should follow.

 Even though your USB microphone worked on the previous versions of Windows operating systems that you had installed, upgrading to Windows 10 is not really sufficient to make your USB microphone work.

 In this tutorial, you will learn what drivers you need to upgrade as well as the application you need to use with your microphone.

-How can I fix USB microphone not working on PC?
+How can I fix my USB microphone if it’s not working on Windows 10?